 - Finally, students (with their mentors) are expected to present research findings in Fall or Spring at a professional conference, i.e. Eastern Psychology Association.
 Some assistance will be provided for travel and stay the conference.

 If you are a Veteran pursuing an undergraduate degree, you may be interested in this training to become a trauma researcher.
-For more information, contact Arthur Delsing at email@example.com, for an application.
+For more information, contact Ivan Castro at firstname.lastname@example.org, for an application.

 Application deadline: April 15, 2015.